 - Avoid shampooing and conditioning with hot water.
 Use lukewarm water instead.

-The porosity of hair may or may not be a phrase you hear frequently.
-However, understanding the hair porosity will help you better manage, treat, and care for your hair.
+Hair’s porosity may or may not be a phrase you hear frequently.
+However, understanding hair porosity will help you better manage, treat, and care for your hair.
 And this will result in stronger and healthier hair.